yaoang/NumberInput/README.md

 # NumberInput
 > **Author:** _yaoang_

-输入数字的Mobile端插件，用于React项目
-_A number input component for react project_
+A mobile number input component for react project

 ## How to use
 First, you must install this component